pkesist/buildpal/Documentation/building.rst

 Building BuildPal
 =================

-In order to build BuidlPal you need Python 3.4 with `setuptools <http://pypi.python.org/pypi/setuptools>`_.
-Other dependencies will be downloaded and built automatically. `setuptools`_ come bundled with Python 3.4.
-If they are missing for some reason you can easily install them by running::
+In order to build BuildPal you need Python 3.4 with `setuptools <http://pypi.python.org/pypi/setuptools>`_.
+Other dependencies will be downloaded and built automatically. `setuptools`_ comes bundled with Python 3.4.
+If it is missing for some reason you can easily install them by running::

     python -m ensurepip